-Mounted Knights/Men-at-Arms: Knights of all types and their retinues.
+Gendarmes: Knights of all types and their retinues.
 They are heavily armored, and often ride on horses which also use protection.
 Their primary weapon is the lance.
 Despite their protection, they are still quite vulnerable to missile fire.
 Because of it, they are not incredibly maneuverable.
-Mounted knights may be deemed "undisciplined," which will impact their behavior on the battlefield, but not their capabilities.
-This designation is left up to the scenario.